 The graph below compares the performance of the Class A Common Stock to that of the Nasdaq Stock Market -- US Companies Index and the Nasdaq Non-Financial Index for the period commencing December 31, 1993 and ending December 31, 1999.
+During this period, Amerigon has been in the development stage.

 The indexes assume that the value of the investment in Amerigon's common stock and in each index was \$100 on December 31, 1993.
 The total shareholder returns depicted in the graph are not necessarily indicative of future performance.